The Housing Rights Center offers free housing counseling, discrimination investigation and outreach and education.

 -

-The HRC offers an excellent benefits package including health, vision, and dental insurance.
+Salary range starting at $54,000 to $60,000, depending on experience.
+HRC offers an excellent benefits package including health, vision, and dental insurance.
 A 403(b) retirement plan with employer contribution is available after one year of employment.
-A generous paid holiday, vacation, and sick leave package are also provided.
+A generous paid holiday, vacation, and sick leave package is also provided.

 APPLICATIONS: